SNES-Tools/haskell-65816/types.md

 some sprites loaded but not displayed (like an inactive sprite to be temporarily hidden or frozen).

+Implementation-wise: we will have to think about how this might affect allocation of objects (in VRAM) to sprites.

 ## Void

 Void type to cover the following case: